rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 rocketpool network set-voting-delegate 0xBdbcb42DD8E39323a395B2B72d2c8E7039f1F145
 ```
 ::: tip NOTE
-By default, every node has their voting power delegated to itself.
-So if you've delegated your voting power to another node operator, you can reset this by setting the voting delegate to your own node's address.
+If you've delegated your voting power to another node operator, you can reset this by setting the voting delegate to your own node's address.
 :::

 - During phase 1 of a proposal: Delegates may cast their vote on a proposal.